 This is undoubtedly me being thoroughly whimsical, but – if the final scene of the show involves Tony having a little clarity, and looking at where he might be going in life, I like to think that those characters are Tony seeing the future of his family.
 His future is a garden of forking paths; for better or worse, theirs are pretty settled.
 The young woman is Meadow.
 She is happy, middle-class, not very interesting.
 The Members Only guy is AJ.
 Not quite as happy, not quite as successful, a bit more introspective, not a member of This Thing Of Ours but not quite fully removed from it either.
 And Carmella is, of course, Carmella – because, for better and for worse, she is timeless.

 The fourth fellow, the old man, is Tony.
-Perhaps it is Tony gunned down.
+Perhaps it is Tony crippled by gunfire or by his sins.
 Perhaps it is Tony grown old and less relevant, like remember-when Paulie or senile Uncle Jun.
-Perhaps it is Tony broken by jail – or jailed and then released, regained his freedom with a sigh.
+Perhaps it is Tony broken in jail – or jailed and then released but and still broken.
 Perhaps it is Tony in the Witness Protection Program or on the lamb, grown old from looking over his shoulder… or just from no longer being a Soprano.

-By the end of six seasons, The Sopranos had taught us what, deep down, Tony always knew: how it could end for a guy like him.
+By the end of six seasons, The Sopranos had taught us what, deep down, Tony always knew: all the ways it could end for a guy like him.
 While we were being taught the truth, Tony was being taught to face it.
 Did he get there?
 Did he get to the point where he could make a choice – before badge or bullet took that choice away?